Principles of Modern Biology/Designing Drugs

 participation, initiative, professionalism and improvement

 PIPI counts 15% towards your final grade, and it encompasses critical behaviors that are important for success in any endeavor.
 It will be determined based on objective measures, including completion of all assignments on time, active participation during class and lab periods and feedback from your lab group members.
-Some specific factors that may affect PIPI are described below.
+Attendance in laboratory sessions is required.
+Students are also expected to attend each classroom session (barring any health concerns).
+All of the components of PIPI will factor into the score.

-Homework Assignments: Online Quizzes
+Homework Assignments: Reading Questions

 Students will also be assigned specific sections of the lab manual to read prior to lab periods each week.
 Questions on lab procedures and results will be included in “clicker questions” posed during class periods.